Decorating a Cheap Garland for Christmas

-Turning cheap looking garland into....not as cheap looking garland with chalk powder, paint and pinecones.
-The best time to buy Christmas decorations over here in Japan is right after Christmas and I found a bunch of lengths of garland for about a buckaroo a piece.
+Turn a cheap looking garland into a not so cheap looking garland with chalk powder, paint, and pinecones.
+The best time to buy Christmas decorations over here in Japan is right after Christmas and I found a bunch of lengths of garland for about a buck a piece.
 Yes!

 I wrapped on the lights first and then spot painted the garland.

 Add Snow to Your Decorations

 I couldn't find reasonably priced snow sprays, paints, or powders anywhere in Japan, so I experimented with making my own.
 For my first batch of snow, I took 12 paper towels, made them damp, squeezed as much water as possible out of them and then threw them in the blender.
 (I have a blender only used for crafts) When they dried out in a bowl, I mixed in some white paint and rolled some pinecones in the mix.
 For my second batch of snow, I blended white chalk in my blender and mixed the chalk powder in with white paint.
 I used this mix on the garland.
 Painting the garland was messier than I anticipated.
 The garland was a springboard for the chalk powder paint.
 I had to paint gently, because the garland flung the paint in the air.

 I hot glued on the pinecones and then painted the garland again.

 I really like how it turned out.
 I like the painted look of the garland and how the texture on the pinecones is different.
 I added ornaments, but ended up taking them off.
 I like the simple look of this.
 When packing and unpacking, little flakes come off, but they're really easy to clean up.

 I used fairy lights and not as much paint on this mega long garland.
 I add the lights to the garland when its in place and take the lights off when its time to pack it away.